 Unbundling explains part of why “mindfulness” has become such a popular term (and why “compassion” is soon to follow), how education has started to go online with Massive open online courses (MOOCs), and also why large media companies like HBO and Showtime are pulling themselves from the big cable companies and going it alone (successfully).

 As we looked at our own history of mind training we saw there were a number of core practice styles — ones that you could find not just in a single tradition, but repeated across virtually all the traditions.
 What’s more, some of these styles had already started to become unbundled from their original context (mindfulness, for instance).
 So instead of trying to conserve the original institutions, and models that we were handed, we’ve decided to go with the unbundling.
-That’s how we came up with The Five Styles of Meditation: Concentration, Mindfulness, Heartfulness, Inquiry, & Awareness.
+That’s how we came up with The Six Styles of Meditation: Mindfulness, Concentration, Heartfulness, Inquiry, Awareness, & Embodiment.

 Modular isn’t just for Homes

-Here’s the thing though: It’s not enough to unbundle and unravel things — we still need to make meaning out of all the little bits that are left over.
+Here’s the thing though: It’s not enough to unbundle and unravel things, we still need to make meaning out of all the little bits that are left over.
 And that’s where modularity comes in.
-With a modular design approach, one can build a multiplicity of new systems out of the individual parts (or modules) — i.e. one can rebundle a meditative path of their choosing.
+With a modular design approach, one can build a multiplicity of new systems out of the individual parts (or modules), i.e. you can rebundle a meditative path of your own design.

 Paradigms of Training